dmithamo/planner/README.md

 ### TODO

-Populate this README more verbosely.
+- Populate this README more verbosely.
+- Continue building this as a Monolith

+#### Nota Bene

+This project is *paused* in favour of an equivalent project using:

+- a RESTful API in Go
+- a reactive UI (using one of [React, Vue, or Svelte])